mahyar1002/PDFMergeScript/readme.md

     }
     ```

-3. You can find the result inside 'output' folder
+3. You can find the result inside 'output' folder (or whatever you set for --output-path)

 4. Please make sure to put this text --> [page_#] in the header file instead of page numbers.